evaxwu/Tonality-Perception-MA-Thesis-R/data_cleaning.md

-                "Taken music courses or not", "List music courses taken", "Read music or not", "Ability to perceive and remember pitch", "Ability to perceive and remember tempo", "Perfect pitch", "Time spent making music per week", "Time spent listening to music per day", "Number of concert attended per year", "Proportion of each genre listened to (total 100)", "", "", "", "", "", "", "", "", "", "", "", "Passed headphone test or not (1 = pass)", "Number of right answers in headphone test") codebook <- data.frame(variable_names, variable_meaning) kable(codebook)
+                "Taken music courses or not", "List music courses taken", "Read music or not", "Ability to perceive and remember pitch", "Ability to perceive and remember tempo", "Perfect pitch", "Time spent making music per week", "Time spent listening to music per day", "Number of concert attended per year", "Proportion of each genre listened to (total 100)", "", "", "", "", "", "", "", "", "", "", "", "Passed headphone test or not (1 = pass)", "Number of correct answers in headphone test") codebook <- data.frame(variable_names, variable_meaning) kable(codebook)
 ```